 Sucuri protects your site from scanner attacks, DOS attacks, and brute-force attacks.

-Sucuri is popular security company having experts in the team for support and regular updates. if you are willing to pay, you should go with a premium version of the plugin for better service and support.
+Sucuri is a popular security company having experts on the team for support and regular updates.
+If you are willing to pay, you should go with a premium version of the plugin for better service and support.

-Are you using any different plugin on your WordPress site? comment your experience. let’s get the best!
+Are you using any different plugin on your WordPress site?
+Comment on your experience.
+Let’s get the best!